Skip to content

 Note: This is only a guide, for additional regulations see the Open Air Burning By-law Button.

-Except for cooking and warmth, NO FIRES shall be set out of doors between the hours of 7am and 7pm from April 1st to October 31st.
+Except for cooking and warmth, NO FIRES shall be set out of doors between the hours of 7am and 7pm from March 28th to October 31st.

 “Fire Ban” means a total ban on all fires including burning of Combustible Material, burning in an outdoor incinerator, chimenea, fireworks, campfires of any type and some charcoal installations.